 This program is subject to revision and may be modified to meet student needs.

-Long-Term Care Administration specialization - Spring 2018 course requirements
+Long-Term Care Administration specialization - Fall 2019 course requirements

 Students pursuing the long-term care administration specialization should be aware of the additional coursework and practicum requirements, which make one or two additional semesters necessary.